El-rod/ML-Based-Blind-Source-Seperation/README.md

 (1). `generate_training_dataset.py`: python script that creates D sample mixtures with varying random target SINR levels (ranging between -33 dB and 3 dB).
 For each signal mixture configuration, the output is saved as D/n HDF5 files, each containing n mixtures.
 For the paper we used the default RF Challenge setup of D=240000 and n=4000, making 60 HDF5 files for each mixture dataset.

 (2). `example_tfds_preprocess_mixture_dataset.py`: preprocesses the training dataset created in (1) into a supervised-learning TensorFlow dataset.
 In the terminal use the command `tfds build dataset_utils/example_tfds_preprocess_mixture_dataset.py --data_dir tfds/` in order to run it.
+Used in conjunction with the Tensorflow UNet training scripts;
+the HDF5 files are processed into Tensorflow Datasets (TFDS) for training.

 (3). `train_unet_model.py`: trains the Tensorflow UNet architecture (see `src/unet_model.py` and `unet_8layered_model.py`) on the tfds dataset created in (2).